 - Take the Option: If you are lucky enough to be at a restaurant that offers sides of carrots/applesauce/fresh fruit, take the option!
 My 8-year old adds, “you can order carrots or applesauce and also get a small side of fries to share.”
 I sometimes get curbside delivery from Islands and I preorder the meals with applesauce and carrots.
 The kids do not even ask for the fries and Islands does a great job packaging the meal.
 But if a waiter asks them if they want fries, the answer is usually “yes.”

 - Branch Out: Are you afraid to try restaurants without a kids’ menu?
-My older daughter first tried steak when we went to a NYC restaurant that did not cater to kids nor offer a kids’ menu.
-It worked out great for us—she tried and loved steak.
+My older daughter first tried steak when we went to an NYC restaurant that did not cater to kids nor offer a kids’ menu.
+It worked out great for us-she tried and loved steak.
+A similar thing happened to a friend of mine, they were dining out on vacation in Florida at a place called Francisca, and her son branched out to try something new and really enjoyed it!
 If you never venture from the standard burger/mac n cheese/grilled cheese/quesadilla model, the kids will happily stick with their favorites.
 If they’re hungry and have no standard kid-food option, they may surprise you.

-- Choose Only 1 Fried Item: Let the child choose only 1 fried item—if they choose breaded/fried chicken tenders than the side cannot be French fries.
+- Choose Only 1 Fried Item: Let the child choose only 1 fried item-if they choose the Best chicken tenders on the menu, then the side cannot be French fries.
 If they really want the fries, then the chicken needs to be grilled.
 This probably won’t work with older kids, but definitely institute the One Fry rule with younger children.
 I also suggest ordering breaded chicken from the adult menu rather than the deep-fried kid’s chicken tenders.
-Your odds will be greater that an actual chef breads and cooks the piece of chicken.
-(Kid’s menu items are often poor quality food—frozen pre-breaded chicken tenders chock full of antibiotics and saline, then thrown into a deep fryer, pre-cut French fries, huge servings of pasta.)
+Your odds will be greater than an actual chef breads and cooks the piece of chicken.
+(Kid’s menu items are often poor quality food-frozen pre-breaded chicken tenders chock full of antibiotics and saline, then thrown into a deep fryer, pre-cut French fries, huge servings of pasta.)

 Most restaurant choices for kids are: